willgomez22/simon-game/README.md

-# simon-game
+# The Simon Game
- The Simon Game with jQuery
+ The Simon Game with JavaScript, jQuery, CSS and of course HTML.